bcholodenko/Metadata-AI/README.md

 ## How It Works

 1. **Back detection** — For each photo, the script checks if the next image is the reverse side of a physical print using a two-step VLM confirmation.
 If confirmed, it attempts to OCR a date and any handwritten comments from the back.
 Comments are translated to English if needed.
 If no date is found on the back, the script falls through to step 2.
-2. **Folder name and IPTC keyword check** — Parses the folder name for a date (e.g. `7-3-87` → July 3, 1987) and a location hint (e.g. `Hawaii`).
-If no folder date is found, checks existing IPTC keywords for a parseable date (e.g. "Sep 1960" or "circa 1975").
+2. **IPTC keyword check** — Checks existing IPTC keywords on the photo for a parseable date (e.g. "Sep 1960" or "circa 1975").
 3. **AI analysis** — A single VLM call analyzes the image and returns all of the following in one pass: date estimate and confidence (if date is still unknown), time of day from lighting and shadows, a one-sentence scene description, indoor/outdoor setting, whether flash fired, location clues (if geotagging is enabled), and 5 descriptive keywords.
-Any folder date or location hint is included as context.
+The folder name is always passed as context so the VLM can use it as a date or location hint.
 The estimated time is written into the `DateTimeOriginal` EXIF timestamp.
-4. **Geotagging** — If enabled, uses the location returned by the VLM in step 3.
-If none was identified, falls back to any location hint extracted from the folder name.
-Locations are resolved to GPS coordinates via Nominatim.
+4. **Geotagging** — If enabled, uses the location returned by the VLM in step 3 and resolves it to GPS coordinates via Nominatim.
 5. **Keywords** — Confirmed from the VLM's step 3 response — no additional call needed.
 6. **Metadata writing** — Valid dates before the cutoff year are written into the file along with the generated keywords and any comments extracted from the back.
 Low-confidence estimates are added to a `review.html` report instead of being written.
 DNG files receive a `.xmp` sidecar instead of direct EXIF modification.